 The graphic I want to introduce here is not about climate-change education, though, but about acquiring a broader sense of the amazing universe we live in.
 I first saw a version of it a couple of years ago.
 It vanished after a while, as web sites do, but I’m happy to say that it’s back, better than ever.

-Click here to visit The Scale of the Universe by Cary and Michael Huang.
+Click here to visit The Scale of the Universe by Cary and Michael Huang on Youtube.
 Bookmark it, because I’m sure you will want to return.

 It’s all about how big things are … not just everyday things like people and butterflies and buildings, but much much larger and smaller things like quarks and galaxies.
 The concept is simple – you can see relative sizes of things at any scale, and zoom in or out – but vector graphics mean you can zoom a very very very very long way in or out without losing continuity.